seapoe1809/Health_server/README.md

 To give feedback, please go to 'Information' card and click on last link that allows you to email me.
 Or you could start a debug thread on github itself.

-**Step 2: Download your health data in the health_server folder:**
+**Step 2: Upload your health data in the health_server folder:**
 =================================================================

-a) Download ios health files: On apple health app, click the profile icon, then choose "Export All Health Data" and save the zip file in files.
+a) Upload health files: On health app, search how to 'get your data', then choose "Export All Health Data" and save the file in iOS files.
+Then click on 'UPLOAD' icon (+) on your Darnahi server, choose file and upload to your server.

+b) If you have data on EPIC MyChart or Cerner er Athena etc or your doctors gateway.
+Go to 'Sky App Store', click on the 'Portal Access Card', choose your EMR provider, login and go to Menu, search 'sharing' or 'export', click 'yourself' and download a zip file to 'files'.
 Then click on 'UPLOAD' card on your flask server and download to your server.

-b) If you have data on EPIC MyChart or your doctors gateway, login and go to Menu, search 'sharing' or 'export', click 'yourself' and download a zip file to 'files'.
-Then click on 'UPLOAD' card on your flask server and download to your server.

-c) PDF's and JPGS on mobile: 'UPLOAD' card of server and follow instructions to download to your server.
+c) PDF's and JPGS on mobile: 'UPLOAD' (+) icon on the Darnahi server and follow instructions to upload to your server.

-d) Once files are downloaded, to UPLOAD directory, click tha 'RUN SYNC' card to move files and start Grafana.

-e) Tips are in 'INFORMATION' card of server.
+d) Tips are in 'INFORMATION' card of server.

-f)  The default username password: ADMIN 'health' and USER1 'wellness'.
+e)  The default username password: ADMIN 'health' and USER1 'wellness'.
 You could change it 'Information' card if you wish.
 For Grafana is user:'admin', password:'health'.

 **Troubleshooting**